 Welcome to my website.
 In case you are wondering about my name, you can call me Sruti (pronounced as /ʃrut̪i/ or sh-ru-thi).

 I am a CS Ph.D. candidate at Oregon State University, USA.
 My advisor is Dr. Margaret Burnett.
 My research interests lie at the intersection of software engineering and human computer interaction.
 I use human behavioral theories to understand how programmers work and think and then employ that knowledge to build better tools for programmers and software developers.
+My research has won two best paper awards–one at CHI’16 and one at ICSME’15.

 In Summer 2018, I interned with the Calc Intelligence group at Microsoft Research, Cambridge, UK, building and evaluating tools for spreadsheet users, a class of end-user programmers.
+I will soon join them as a post doc and I’m very, very excited about it.

 In a past avatar, I was a software developer at ThoughtWorks.
 I still see myself as a developer and love reading hacker news and asking my friends to show me code they write in new languages and paradigms.